pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 you can try feeding more of the Keyboard into the Screen.
 These can work, but they're more difficult to make work.
 For these to work,
-you have to type each Key in less than 1 Second after the previous Key
+you have to type each Key Chord in less than 1 Second after the previous Key Chord

 | Key Chord | Name | Meaning |
 |-----------|------------|---------|